 Safety frames with elevated seats require no bowl measuring at all, as the seat is attached to the frame which stands over the toilet.

 These frames are particularly solid, and are a very good option for more elderly or fragile people.

 Because the frame is height adjustable, you don’t have to worry about buying the right height seat.
-They adjust to a range of different heights which are equal to those offered by other raised toilet seats.
+The frames adjust to a range of different heights, which are equal to those offered by other raised toilet seats.

-Certain frames have raised seats which will go as high as 26 inches.
+Certain frames have raised seats which will go as high as 26 inches from the floor.

 Some examples of frames are –

 PCP raised toilet seat and safety frame 2-in-1